qianshaorong/learngit/readme.txt

-this is a first git
+this is a second git
 l like it